Home

 Figure 1: geometry of a triangle.
 A triangle is defined by three vertices that define a plane.
 The normal is perpendicular to this plane.
 A ray (in yellow) intersects this triangle.

-Calculating a ray's intersection with a primitive such as a sphere is not tricky.
-However, since it is challenging to model most 3D objects with spheres alone, it is necessary to use some other types of primitive to represent more complex objects (objects of arbitrary shape).
-Nothing stops us from using polygonal meshes or NURBS surfaces with our renderer, but computing the intersection of a ray with these primitives can be difficult and slow.
-On the other hand, computing the intersection of a ray with a triangle is a relatively simple operation that can also be well-optimized.
-It may not be as fast as computing an intersection between a ray and a sphere, but at least it will be better than rendering the intersection of a ray with a NURBS surface.
-This is a compromise we are willing to make.
+Calculating a ray's intersection with a primitive such as a sphere is straightforward.
+However, modeling most 3D objects solely with spheres is impractical, which necessitates the use of other types of primitives to represent more complex objects with arbitrary shapes.
+While there is no restriction on using polygonal meshes or NURBS surfaces in our renderer, computing the intersection of a ray with these primitives can be difficult and time-consuming.
+Conversely, computing the intersection of a ray with a triangle is a relatively simple process that can be well optimized.
+It may not be as fast as ray-sphere intersections, but it is more efficient than rendering the intersection of a ray with a NURBS surface.
+This is a compromise we are willing to accept.

 What Is a Triangle?

-Figure 2: a quad is not necessarily coplanar.
-The four vertices it is made of are not lying in the same plane (as depicted on the right).
-To solve this problem, we can triangulate quads as we know that triangles are necessarily coplanar (on the left, the right quad is converted into two triangles).
+Figure 2: A quad is not necessarily coplanar.
+The four vertices it comprises do not lie in the same plane (as depicted on the right).
+To solve this problem, quads can be triangulated, as we know that triangles are necessarily coplanar (on the left, the right quad is converted into two triangles).

-A triangle is defined by three vertices (or points) whose positions are specified in three-dimensional space (Figure 1).
-One point can only represent a location in space.
+A triangle is defined by three vertices (or points) positioned in three-dimensional space (Figure 1).
+A single point can represent a location in space.
 With two points, we can define a line.
-We can define a surface (and a plane) with three points.
-By construction, a triangle is coplanar; the three vertices represent a plane, and all three vertices lie in the same plane.
-This is not necessarily the case for polygons with more than three vertices; four points define a quad even when these four points are not in the same plane (which is possible).
-However, we can convert quads into two coplanar triangles, as depicted in Figure 2.
-This technique can be applied to a polygon with an arbitrary number of vertices: this process is called triangulation (we will learn about rendering polygon meshes in the next lesson).
+Three points allow us to define a surface—and specifically, a plane.
+By construction, a triangle is coplanar; its three vertices delineate a plane, with all three vertices residing within the same plane.
+This is not necessarily true for polygons with more than three vertices; a quad, defined by four points, may not be coplanar when these points do not reside in the same plane.
+However, quads can be converted into two coplanar triangles, as illustrated in Figure 2.
+This technique, known as triangulation, can be applied to polygons with any number of vertices and will be further explored in the context of rendering polygon meshes in the next lesson.
+For now, we will just focus on rendering a single triangle.

 How Do We Compute the Intersection of a Ray With a Triangle?

-Over the last few decades, several algorithms have been developed to compute the intersection between a ray and a triangle (research on this topic is still going and papers keep being published regularly).
-In this lesson, we will teach two of these techniques.
-The first technique requires just basic logic and elementary linear algebra to implement.
-The second technique, considered one of the fastest ray-triangle intersection algorithms, was proposed by Möller-Trumbore in 1997 in a paper titled "Fast, minimum storage ray-triangle intersection".
-Although it requires a more advanced understanding of linear algebra, we will do our best to work through it.
+Over the past few decades, numerous algorithms have been developed to compute the intersection between a ray and a triangle, with ongoing research and new papers regularly being published.
+As suggested in the introduction, in this lesson, we will introduce two of these techniques.
+The first technique uses basic logic and elementary linear algebra for implementation, which we will refer to as the *geometric solution* (because it solely relies on geometric principles).
+The second technique, considered one of the fastest for ray-triangle intersection, was proposed by Möller and Trumbore in 1997 in their paper *"Fast, Minimum Storage Ray-Triangle Intersection."* This method does not rely on the pre-computation of the triangle plane equation, which was required by previous algorithms.
+While this method requires a more advanced understanding of linear algebra, we will explain it in a clear and comprehensive manner.

-We can decompose the ray-triangle intersection test into a two steps problem:
+We can break down the ray-triangle intersection test into two main steps:

-Let's see how we can answer these two questions.
+Let's explore how we can address these two questions.

 -next